-(#3799)
+The TWT responding STA shall include the start time for a series of TWT SPs corresponding to a single TWT Identifier of an Implicit TWT agreement in the Target Wake Time field of the TWT element which contains a value of Accept TWT in the TWT Setup Command field and the TWT Identifier value corresponding to that TWT agreement in the TWT Identifier subfield.
+The start time of the TWT SP series indicates the beginning time of the first TWT SP in the series.
+Subsequent TWT SPs start times are determined by adding the value of TWT Wake Interval to the current TWT SP start time. (#3799)

-A TWT STA awake for an implicit(#3471) TWT SP may transition to the doze state after Adjusted Minimum TWT Wake Duration time has elapsed from the TWT SP start time as identified by the TWT STA.
+A TWT requesting STA awake for an implicit(#3471) TWT SP may transition to the doze state after AdjustedMinimumTWTWakeDuration time has elapsed from the TWT SP start time as identified by the TWT requesting STA.

-A TWT peer STA that receives a frame from a TWT STA with which it has established an implicit(#3471) TWT agreement may respond to the STA with a frame that contains a Next TWT Info/Suspend Duration field (e.g., BAT, TACK, STACK).
-A TWT STA that is awake for an implicit(#3471) TWT SP and receives a frame with a Next TWT Info/Suspend Duration field from its TWT peer STA shall use the received Next TWT Info/Suspend Duration field value as the start of the next TWT, instead of the TWT value calculated by adding the value of Wake Interval associated with the TWT SP to the current TWT.
-Subsequent TWT start times associated with the same TWT agreement are calculated based on the next TWT that was sent by the TWT peer STA.
+A TWT responding STA that receives a frame from a TWT requesting STA with which it has established an implicit(#3471) TWT agreement may respond to the STA with a frame that contains a Next TWT Info/Suspend Duration field (e.g., BAT, TACK, STACK).
+A TWT requesting STA that is awake for an implicit(#3471) TWT SP and receives a frame with a Next TWT Info/Suspend Duration field from its TWT responding STA shall use the received Next TWT Info/Suspend Duration field value as the start of the next TWT, instead of the TWT value calculated by adding the value of Wake Interval associated with the TWT SP to the current TWT.
+Subsequent TWT start times associated with the same TWT agreement are calculated based on the next TWT that was sent by the TWT responding STA.

 TWT grouping(#3493)